sadikhossain/javascript-practice/README.md

 # javascript-practice
-This repository for tracking my javascript practice
+This repository id for tracking my javascript practice